 There’s only a few ingredients in this dish, so it couldn’t be simpler to gather everything up.

 I love chorizo and use it often in other dishes.
-My Spanish shrimp with chorizo is another “no brainer” but jam packed with flavor recipe.
+Our Spanish shrimp with chorizo is another “no brainer” but jam packed with flavor recipe.

 The chorizo adds so much complexity to any dish.
 Since it’s already heavily seasoned not many other spices or flavor agents are needed.